Lloyd Axworthy: Honours and awards

 In 1997, Axworthy was nominated by United States Senator Patrick Leahy to receive the Nobel Peace Prize for his work on banning land mines.
 He did not win, but was thanked by the recipients, the International Campaign to Ban Landmines, as having been instrumental in their effort.
 Critics, however, viewed Axworthy's land mine campaign and the involvement of political NGOs as counter-productive, since many key nations, including the US, Russia and China did not join.

 In 1998, he was one of the two winners of the North–South Prize.
 In 2003, he was made an Officer of the Order of Canada and elected a Foreign Honorary Member of the American Academy of Arts and Sciences.

-On October 15, 2012, Elder, Dr. Tobasonakwut Kinew and, Dr. Phil Fontaine, honoured Axworthy – Waapshki Pinaysee Inini, Free Range Frog Man, at a sacred Pipe Ceremony.
+On October 15, 2012, Elder, Dr. Tobasonakwut Kinew and, Dr. Phil Fontaine, honoured Axworthy – Waapshki Pinaysee Inini, White Thunderbird Man, at a sacred Pipe Ceremony.
 Axworthy was recognized for his commitment to creating an inclusive learning experience that reflects Indigenous cultures and traditions at UWinnipeg.
 The ceremony was led by Anishinaabe Elder Fred Kelly and musician and broadcaster Wab Kinew.

 Axworthy was presented with an honorary doctorate from the Faculty of Environment of the University of Waterloo in October 2014.

 On December 30, 2015, Axworthy was promoted to Companion of the Order of Canada, the highest grade of the honour.

 After politics

 In September 2000, Axworthy returned to academia, joining the Liu Institute for Global Issues at the University of British Columbia.
 He has published Navigating A New World, a book on the uses of "soft power".

 In May 2004, he was appointed as president and vice-chancellor of the University of Winnipeg.
 He retired in June 2014.

 Axworthy is Chair of the Advisory Committee for the Americas Division of Human Rights Watch, a highly controversial position resulting from this organisation's record of political bias, fundraising in Saudi Arabia, and lack of credibility.
 He also serves on the advisory council of USC Center on Public Diplomacy and of Fair Vote Canada, and is an endorser of the Genocide Intervention Network and International Student Exchange, Ontario.

-In 2006, Axworthy was elected to the Board of Directors of Hudbay Minerals, Inc.
+In 2006, Axworthy was elected to the Board of Directors of Hudbay.

 He currently serves as the President of the World Federalist Movement-Institute for Global Policy.

 Axworthy was installed as Chancellor of St. Paul's University College, a constituent institution of the University of Waterloo, in October 2014.
 He retired from that position in 2017.

 Axworthy is the first Chair of the World Refugee & Migration Council, formed in 2017 by the Centre for International Governance Innovation.

+In 2025, he criticized Liberal prime minister Mark Carney's handling of the Trump tariffs, saying he is bending to Donald Trump's will by removing the digital services tax.